NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Envisioning).md

 This clear cube allows you to communicate with a limited form of telepathy to a range of 100 feet.
 The messages are transmitted as a simple image each round.
 These images are the quality of a hasty or childish sketch but can be roughly understood by creatures regardless of language.
 This provides no special ability to respond to your images.

-The resonant power allows you to cast [[Spells/Translate|Translate]] as an occult innate spell once per day.
+The resonant power allows you to cast [[Translate|Translate]] as an occult innate spell once per day.

 *Source: Pathfinder GM Core*
 *ORC*